Vamshirathod14/gatepass-manager/README.md

-# Gatepass management System
+# Gatepass Management System

-A full-stack Gatepass Management System designed for educational institutions using **MERN stack** (MongoDB, Express.js, React, Node.js) and **Vite** for fast frontend apps.
+A full-stack Gatepass Management System designed for educational institutions using the **MERN stack** (MongoDB, Express.js, React, Node.js) and **Vite** for fast frontend apps.
 It features multi-role authentication, CSV-based student import, SMS notifications to parents via Twilio, and a step-wise approval workflow.

 ---